 What Is A Closing Date?

-When you close on your loan, the loan becomes final and the money is disbursed.
-When you close on your home, you become the legal owner of your new home.
-These two things usually happen at the same time.
-So on your closing date, your mortgage loan becomes final and you get the keys to your new home.
+When you close on your loan, it becomes final and the money is disbursed.
+When you close on your home, you become its legal owner.
+These two events usually happen at the same time.
+So, on your closing date, your mortgage loan becomes final and you get the keys to your new home.

-How To Prepare For Closing?
+How To Prepare For Closing

 - Know when and where your closing is set to take place.
-You’ll also want to note who is in charge of your closing: a title agent, closing attorney, escrow agent, or someone else.
+You’ll also want to note who is in charge of your closing: a title agent, closing attorney, escrow agent or someone else.

 - Confirm the final amount you’ll need to pay at closing.
 You’ll find this detail on your Closing Disclosure.